vsbogd/openvpn-config-generator/README.md

 password.
 Resulting files have names `${CA_CN}-client-[0-9]+.conf` and `${CA_CN}.conf`.
 Server and client keys are not protected with password.
 Use `openvpn-change-key-pass.sh <config>` to set or change the password.
-Usually it is required for a client only because server should be started automatically.
+Usually it is required by a client only because server should be started automatically.
-Script prints short setup instructions after generation.
+Script prints a short setup instructions at the end.